Mac@30 was January 25, 2014 Event. Flint Center 7:00 -11:00 pm

 Include a head-shot photo of yourself, we'll do our best to include your face to our one-of-a-kind Mac@30 celebration mosaic poster.

 Commemorative poster swings into gear as the team photo was taken, which is part of the poster- along with your photo.
 Be sure to upload your poster and testimonial about the Mac at the poster site.

+An evening celebrating the Original Macintosh Development team.
+Throughout the evening, there were clips of footage, in many cases never before seen, featuring some of the people who were being honored.
 The evening's first panel, Conception was moderated by John Markoff and features Daniel Kottke, Larry Tesler, Rod Holt, Jerry Manock, and Marc LeBrun.

 The second Panel, The Birth of the Mac, was moderated by Steven Levy, and featured Bill Atkinson, Randy Wigginton, Andy Hertzfeld, Bruce Horn, and George Crow and Caroline Rose.
 The audience was able to hear first-hand stories from these panelists and others about the real stories behind the birth of the Macintosh.